terra-money/terrain/README.md

 ## Initializing the Frontend Template

 After deployment, the `refs.terrain.json` file is updated in the project directory, as well as the `frontend/src` directory.
 These files contain all contract references on all networks.
 This information is utilized by terrain's utility functions and also the frontend template.
-AN example of `refs.terrain.json` can be found below:
+An example of `refs.terrain.json` can be found below:

 ```json
 {